Chart Color Schemes

 AreaSearch analysis reveals Vermont significantly outperforming the majority of regions assessed nationwide

-Vermont has a highly educated workforce with professional services being strongly represented.
-Its unemployment rate was 2.2% in the past year, with an estimated employment growth of 1.1%.
+Vermont has a highly educated workforce with strong representation in professional services.
+Its unemployment rate was 2.2% as of September 2025, with an estimated employment growth of 1.5% over the past year.

 Frequently Asked Questions - Employment